-PSYC 4070 - Psychology of Myth and Symbol (3 /0/ 3) Prerequisite: PSY 201 or PSYC 1101 A study of myths and symbols in human expression.
+PSYC 4070 - Psychology of Myth and Symbol

+A study of myths and symbols in human expression.

-PSYC 4085 - Horizon Seminar (3.0 - 4.0 /0/ 3.0 - 4.0) Prerequisite: PSYC 1101 A special series of topical seminars meant to explore subjects at the leading edge of contemporary psychology, which are of special interest to students and faculty.
-May be repeated for credit.
+PSYC 4085 - Horizon Seminar

+A special series of topical seminars meant to explore subjects at the leading edge of contemporary psychology, which are of special interest to students and faculty.
+May be repeated for credit up to a maximum of 12 hours.

-PSYC 4090 - Groups and Group Process (3 /0/ 3) Prerequisite: PSY 201 or PSYC 1101 An introduction to factors affecting the formation, evolution and development of groups and group process.
+PSYC 4090 - Groups and Group Process

+An introduction to factors affecting the formation, evolution and development of groups and group process.
 Examines factors affecting groups and group process in a variety of settings.
 Includes discussion of leadership styles and their impact on group functioning and group process.

-PSYC 4130 - Eastern and Transpersonal Psychologies (4/0/4) Prerequisite: PSYC 2010 or PSYC 2000 Introduction to spiritual experience and its understanding in Hinduism, Buddhism, and Transpersonal psychologies.
+PSYC 4130 - Eastern and Transpersonal Psychologies

+Prerequisite: PSYC 2010 or PSYC 2000

+Introduction to spiritual experience and its understanding in Hinduism, Buddhism, and Transpersonal psychologies.